Welcome to today's edition of the Rush 24-7 podcast.

 They prove how ridiculously out of control our federal government has let the problem get.

-Which is worse, that a half million immigration criminals and their descendants and sympathizers can be found in a single American city, or that the current emigration enforcement system is such a joke that the half million have nothing to fear from openly entering the public streets and arguing against legislation currently before Congress.
+That a half million immigration criminals and their descendants and sympathizers can be found in a single American city, or that the current immigration enforcement system is such a joke that the half million have nothing to fear from openly entering the public streets and arguing against legislation currently before Congress.

 It's as if thieves thought they could form a union to lobby for fewer cops.